main menu

 signs + symptoms of keloids

-At Revelus Dermatology, we understand the unique challenges Keloids present, and our experienced team is committed to providing personalized treatment options to help reduce the appearance of Keloids and improve your skin’s health and appearance.
+At Revelus Dermatology in Austin, we understand the challenges keloids present and are committed to providing expert treatment to reduce their appearance and improve skin health.

 key characteristics:

-• Appearance: Keloids are raised, thickened scars that extend beyond the original wound boundary, appearing as dense fibrous nodules.
-They can vary in color from pink to red to dark brown, depending on the individual’s skin tone.
+• Appearance: Keloids are raised, thick scars that extend beyond the original wound.
+They may appear smooth, shiny, or firm, and their color ranges from pink to red to dark brown, depending on skin tone.

-• Location: Keloids commonly develop on areas of previously injured or traumatized skin, such as after surgical incisions, acne, piercings, burns, or cuts.
-They are frequently found on the chest, shoulders, earlobes, upper arms, and cheeks but can occur anywhere on the body.
+• Location: Commonly form on areas prone to skin trauma, such as after piercings, acne, surgical incisions, burns, or cuts.
+Keloids most frequently appear on the chest, shoulders, earlobes, upper arms, and cheeks, but they can develop anywhere on the body.

 your skin, our priority